tytydraco/yessleep/out/I_was_Invited_to_be_on_a_Game_Show_I_wish_I_hadnt_gone.md

 "Yeah, that's me.
 Is that for me?"
 I point at the envelope.

-"There's a letter here for you.
-I don't know who it's from," he hands me the envelope, and I take it.
+"This letter *is* indeed for you.
+I don't know who it's from," he hands me the envelope.
+I take it, at first ambivalent about it.
 "Have a good day!"
 The mailman says to me as he walks off my porch.
 I wave at him as I close my front door and walk into the kitchen.

 I looked at the envelope, and sure enough, it said my name on the front.
 At first, I was confused, why would anybody send me a letter?
 I open it carefully and pull the letter out.
 I unwrap it and read it.
 My heart sinks when I read it.